 - Weight.
 In this case, the rule of thumb is as follows: for each sleeping position mentioned above, petite users (130 pounds and less) should choose a slightly softer mattress.
 As for heavier folks (250 pounds and more), they need to go one step firmer for each sleeping style.

 - Allergies.
 For allergy-prone sleepers, it might be a good idea to pick a more breathable mattress (innerspring or open-cell foam).
 A removable cover would also come in handy.
 If the users can unzip the cover, they can regularly wash it to get rid of potential allergens.

 - Thermoregulation.
 Ideally, a good mattress should have cooling properties.
 After all, people tend to sleep better in comfortably cool environments.
 Of course, among cheap mattresses, it might be hard to find a truly cooling model.
 But there are still options.
 For instance, spring mattresses usually sleep cool.
 The same goes for gel-infused foam.
 Open-cell foam is quite neutral as well and shouldn’t lead to night sweats.

-- Sleep trial.
+- Sleeping trials and warranty.
 Shopping for a mattress online can be risky (as sleepers often don’t know what they might get).
 Therefore, the safest option is to get a model that comes with a sleep trial.
 Most companies offer 100-120 nights, which should be enough for the majority of sleepers.
 During this period, users can test the new mattress and return it for a full refund if it doesn't feel perfectly comfortable.

 How to make a cheap mattress more comfortable?